 The fairy tale myth

-Though we love fairy tales and magical endings, the reality is, the relationships that live “happily ever after” are the ones that couples choose to work on.
-It is a myth that if you love someone, the relationship should just come naturally, effortlessly.
+Though we love fairy tales and magical endings, the reality is, the relationships that live “happily ever after” are the ones that couples choose to work on. [shareable]Relationships that live happily ever after are the ones that couples work on[/shareable] It is a myth that if you love someone, the relationship should just come naturally, effortlessly.